 Walkability

-The Downtown GR Convention Neighborhood is compact and easily walkable, eliminating the need for a car to get around.
+The Downtown GR Convention Neighborhood is compact and easily walkable, eliminating the need for a vehicle to get around.
 There are more than 200 restaurants, shops, cultural sites and entertainment venues within a 10-minute walk of the convention center.
 The downtown experience earned Grand Rapids recognition as one of America’s Top 14 Walkable Cities.

 The bright pink downtown area shuttle (DASH), which provides free transportation to many downtown hot spots, is a sustainable alternative to car travel.